Core Concepts

 Retention Time (RT) alignment in MINT is designed for simplicity and robustness.

-• Persistence: Unlike transient visualization-only shifts, MINT alignment state is authoritative and persisted in the database, ensuring that downstream processing uses the corrected windows.
+Reference_RT - Sample_Apex_RT.
+These shifts are applied to the chromatogram traces in the Optimization view, effectively "snapping" them together. - Persistence: Unlike transient visualization-only shifts, MINT alignment state is authoritative and persisted in the database, ensuring that downstream processing uses the corrected ROI bounds.

 Progressive Loading (Shadow Plots)